thoughtworks-jumpstart/jumpstart/git/collaborating-using-git.md

 **How to merge to master**

-1. Start on master do a git pull --rebase to get latest changes
+1. Start on master do a git pull --rebase to get latest changes from remote

 0. git checkout -b new-branch